azizpulatov2014/Magento-Customer_Upgradeable_Products/README.md

 Special thanks to Rick Buczynski, because he helped a lot in writing this module.

-It is free module and you can use it for your own purpose as new extension for your e-commerce.
+This is FREE module and you can use it for your own purpose as new extension for your e-commerce.
+Please keep Developer's contacts on it while using.

 Aziz Pulatov.